Kodluyoruz/taskforce/Web3/publicPrivateKeysSigning/readme.md

 ![images](https://raw.githubusercontent.com/Kodluyoruz/taskforce/main/Web3/publicPrivateKeysSigning/figures/images.png)

 "_Using elliptic curve point [manipulation](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication), we can derive a value from the private key, which is not reversible.
 This way we can create signatures that are safe and tamperproof.
 The functions that derive the values are called “[trapdoor functions](https://en.wikipedia.org/wiki/Trapdoor_function)”:
-"_A trapdoor function is a function that is easy to compute in one direction, yet difficult to compute in the opposite direction (finding its inverse) without special information, called the “trapdoor”."_
+A trapdoor function is a function that is easy to compute in one direction, yet difficult to compute in the opposite direction (finding its inverse) without special information, called the “trapdoor”."_